Rishkek/Industrial_Chatbot/README.md

 ARIA (Adaptive Retrieval Intelligence Assistant) is an AI-powered document intelligence system designed to answer technical questions using uploaded PDF documents.

 The system implements a Retrieval-Augmented Generation (RAG) workflow that combines semantic search with large language model reasoning.
 Technical documents are processed, indexed, and queried through a Flask-based backend.
-A browser-based interface is provided through a Chrome extension.
+A browser-based interface is provided through a Chrome extension..

 ARIA is designed to simulate an industrial-grade technical assistant capable of extracting, interpreting, and presenting structured responses from engineering and industrial documentation.